flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-Recent versions of Flatpak builder can do this automatically for common license file names as long as the licence files are in the root of the source directory and the module does not use `buildsystem: simple`.
+Recent versions of Flatpak builder can do this automatically for common license file names as long as the licence files are in the root of the source directory.
 If the licence file is not being automatically installed, it must be manually installed using:

 ```yaml
   - name: my-module